MerwinJason/Interactive_Psychrometric_Chart/README.md

 > **An ASHRAE-accurate, fully interactive psychrometric chart — no frameworks, no build steps, just pure HTML, CSS & JavaScript.**

 I've always found psychrometric charts irritating to read manually (yes, I'm that person).
-So I built one you can actually *play* with — hover around, pin a point, tweak any value, and watch everything update in real time.
+So I built one you can actually *play* with.
+U can hover around, pin a point, tweak any value, and watch everything update in real time.
 It even shows you the math behind every number with live-rendered formulas.

 **The ideas, layout, and design are all mine.** The coding was done with the help of Antigravity.
-Every feature, every toggle, every "make the labels crisper" decision came from my head.
+Every feature, every toggle, every decision came from my head.
 The AI just made it happen faster.
+And tbh it did a pretty amazing job at that I feel

 ---